Savoury Instant Pot Lentil Soup

 The first time I made this, I sauteed the onions and garlic in 1 tsp of sesame oil.
 But having done it with just water since then, I don’t think the taste is hugely affected.
-If you’re not counting calories, feel free to add some oil to make it more fragrant!
+If you’re not counting calories, feel free to add some oil to make it more flavourful.

 If not following a plant-based diet, you could also use chicken stock in place of the vegetable stock for a slightly different flavor.

 I can’t believe it’s February already!
 Last month, I was settling into my co-op job and trying to get used to real “Adulthood.”
 Now things have fallen into a kind of routine, although I’m still figuring a lot of things out.
 Even though I had a lot of fun cooking last term, most importantly I learned that making food takes a lot of time.
 To be honest, by the end of four months, I was almost a little burned out.
 So my New Year’s resolution for this year is to meal prep more and spend less time in the kitchen.

 When it comes to meal prep, my recipes follow three guiding principles:

 - Keeps well in the fridge (and, ideally, the freezer too)

 - Tasty (to curb my urges to eat out)

 - Low effort